GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

   5. Ensure the following applications are listed:
        - Tanium Client
-       - Microsoft Endpoint Manager Agent
+       - Microsoft Intune Agent
        - Microsoft Defender
        - Microsoft Defenders Endpoint Security Extension

-   ?>  If any of the listed application is missing, please refer to [Common issues while onboarding using macOS](common-issues-while-onboarding-using-macos).
+   ?>  If any of the listed application is missing, please refer to [Common onboarding issues for macOS users](faqs/common-issues-while-onboarding-using-macos).

   6. Select the checkboxes beside these applications.